OfficeDev/office-js-docs-pr/docs/publish/centralized-deployment.md

   >
   > ![Screenshot shows the Update add-in dialog in Microsoft 365 admin center](../images/update-add-in-admin-center.png)

 - **Office Store add-in**: If an admin selected an add-in from the Office Store when implementing Centralized Deployment via the Microsoft 365 admin center, and the add-in updates in the Office Store, the add-in will update later via Centralized Deployment.
+It can take upto 72 hours for the Store Add-in updates to flow for all end users.
-The next time the relevant Office applications start, the add-in will update.
+After this duraction, the next time the relevant Office applications re-start for these users, the add-in will update.
+Users can also trigger a Manual Refresh to get the latest store Add-in version by going to Insert Tab-> Add-ins -> Admin Managed Tab -> Hit Refresh

 ## End user experience with add-ins